When You Definitely Need a Personal Injury Lawyer

 Red flags that indicate you need legal help:

-- • Delay tactics: Requests for unnecessary documentation, slow responses
+- Delay tactics: Requests for unnecessary documentation and slow responses

-- • Recorded statements: Pressure to give recorded statements (don't do this without a lawyer)
+- Recorded statements: Pressure to give recorded statements before you understand the risk

-- • Minimizing injuries: Suggesting your injuries aren't as serious as claimed
+- Minimizing injuries: Suggesting your injuries are not as serious as claimed

 Multi-party accidents create complex liability questions:

-- • Accidents involving commercial trucks (multiple liable parties)
+- Accidents involving commercial trucks and multiple liable parties

 When You Might Not Need a Lawyer